MY DEALER: C.H.I. Overhead Doors Find A Pro

 Climates: All

-Steel is a largely popular garage door material due to its design flexibility, durability, and overall value.
-Steel garage doors are available in an endless number of design options and provide a cheaper, more practical alternative to natural wood.
-Opt for insulation to strengthen your garage door and boost R-value.
-Find out if you need an insulated garage door.
+Steel garage doors are available in an endless number of design options and provide a cheaper, lower maintenance alternative to natural wood.
+Add garage door insulation to strengthen your steel door, save energy, and reduce noise pollution.

-Compared to wood garage doors, steel is significantly lighter-weight and easier to maintain.
-Accents Woodtones give you the beauty and texture of wood, with the durability and reliability of steel - explore our industry-leading faux wood garage doors
+Compared to wood garage doors, steel is significantly lighter and easier to maintain.
+If you prefer the look of wood but want the durability and reliability of steel, there are some extremely realistic faux wood options on the market⎯we're a little biased, but our Accents Woodtones doors are a great example.

-The primary disadvantage to steel is that it is susceptible to corrosion and rust.
+The primary disadvantage of steel is that it’s susceptible to corrosion and rust.
 Rusting along the bottom section of a steel garage door is particularly common in areas where excess salt is used for de-icing in the winter months.
 To help preserve the life of your steel garage door, we recommend washing it at least twice a year to remove grime and dirt.

 Pros